Sources of law

 The seller can prevent the buyer from using these remedies by immediately providing goods of the same kind which are free from defects and indemnifying the buyer for all their losses.

-The Consumer Protection Law provides consumers with four alternative remedies, which are the same as those in Article 227 of the Code of Obligations.
+The Consumer Protection Law provides consumers with four alternative remedies, which are the same as those in Article 227 of the TCO.
 Consumers can request all of these remedies from the seller.
 They can also enforce their requests for free repair and a replacement for the defective goods against the producer and importer.

-The Consumer Protection Law provides specific obligations and duties for the producer and importers.
-Accordingly:
+The Consumer Protection Law imposes specific obligations and duties on producers and importers, as follows:

 - Producers/importers must issue a guarantee certificate for certain goods which provides that the statute of limitation is at least two years.

-- With respect to goods sold with a guarantee certificate, producers, importers and sellers are jointly liable to the buyer, if the seller both:
+- With respect to goods sold with a guarantee certificate, producers, importers and sellers are jointly liable to the buyer, if the seller:

-- fails to repair the defective good in a timely way, or the good becomes broken after being repaired by the seller; and
+- fails to repair the defective good in a timely way, or the good becomes broken after being repaired by the seller; and/or

 - rejects the buyer's request for any alternative remedies.

-- Producers/importers must provide after-sales service during the expected life of the good.
+- Producers/importers must provide after-sales service during the expected life of the goods.

-Under the contract law provisions of the Code of Obligations, the seller is not liable for defects that the buyer was aware of at the time of contracting (Article 223/2, Code of Obligations).
+Under the contract law provisions of the TCO, the seller is not liable for defects that the buyer was aware of at the time of contracting (Article 223/2, TCO).

-Another defence is the buyer’s failure to perform inspection and notification, in which case the buyer is deemed to have accepted the defect unless the defect is latent or hidden (Article 223, Code of Obligations).
+Another defence is the buyer's failure to perform inspection and notification, in which case the buyer is deemed to have accepted the defect unless the defect is latent or hidden (Article 223, TCO).

-Under the tort law provisions of the Code of Obligations, the seller or any other liable party can raise the defence that they are not at fault, or the defect has no relation to the alleged damage.
+Under the tort law provisions of the TCO, the seller or any other liable party can raise the defence that they are not at fault, or that the defect has no relation to the alleged damage.

-Defences for the seller under the Consumer Protection Law are similar to those under the Code of Obligations.
+Defences for the seller under the Consumer Protection Law are similar to those under the TCO.
 Additionally, the Consumer Protection Law provides that:

-- The seller is not liable for the content of an advert if either:
+- The seller is not liable for the content of an advert if:

-- he/she proves that he/she does not know about the advert and cannot be reasonably expected to know the content of the advert;
+- they prove that they do not know about the advert and cannot be reasonably expected to know the content of the advert;

 - the content of the advert was rectified at the time of the sale agreement; or